VictorCodebase/FSW_mobile/README.md

 # Contributing to FSW
 Ps - This application is built up from the flutter game template.

-This assumes you have an Android emulator, iOS Simulator, or an attached physical device.

-It is often convenient to develop your game as a desktop app.
-For example, you can run `flutter run -d macOS`, and get the same UI in a desktop window on a Mac.
-That way, you don't need to use a simulator/emulator or attach a mobile device.
-This template supports desktop development by disabling integrations like AdMob for desktop.

 **Contributions and collaborations are more than welcome**

 # Development